 Make sure the study meets statutory requirements

-Every state has laws that make provisions for reserve study requirements.
+Many states have laws that make provisions for reserve study requirements.
 This provides a framework and a standard that every reserve study should meet.
 Most importantly, these laws are meant to ensure that the reserve study is of acceptable quality and will provide clarity to association members.

 Whether the board decides to prepare the study on its own or hire a reserve study company, it’s important to ensure it meets statutory requirements.

-When do unit owners get involved?
+When do owners get involved?

 Steps to follow when hiring a reserve study company